brageallum/create-project/README.md

 create-project [templates to use]

 # Example:
-create-project ts-prettier husky # Creates a typescript project with prettier and husky
+create-project typescript prettier husky # Creates a typescript project with prettier and husky

 # Hint: Running create-project with no arguments will list all available templates
 ```